xkollar/xkollar.github.io/data/posts/2026-02-25-tech-interview-aftertaste.markdown

 </div>

 You feel a congratulatory tap on your back.
-Well deserve.
+Well deserved.
 You feel satisfied.
 But tired too.
 Actually really tired.
-Yo look up and you see the food-place employee giving you the "we are about to close look".
+You look up and you see the food-place employee giving you the "we are about to close look".
-The is nobody else in here, you are the last customer.
+There is nobody else in here, you are the last customer.

 Confused you stand up, stuff all your stuff into the backpack, say quick thank you and bye and disappear into the night.